 - vi.
 Loss arising from insolvency or financial default of owners, operators, etc. of the vessel.
 Many ship owners, especially tramp vessel owners, fail to perform the voyage due to financial troubles with consequent loss or damage to cargo.
 This is not an accidental loss.
 The insured has to be cautious in selecting the vessel for shipment. - vii.
 Loss or damage due to inadequate packing. - viii.
+Loss arising from insolvency or financial default of owners, operators, etc. of the vessel. - ix.
 War and kindred perils.
-These can be covered on payment of extra premium. - ix.
+These can be covered on payment of extra premium. - x.
 Strikes, riots, lock-out; civil commotions and terrorism (SRCC) can be covered on payment of extra premium.